twigphp/Twig/doc/api.rst

     The ``autoescape`` tag has no effect on included files.

-The escaping rules are implemented as follows (it describes the behavior of Twig 0.9.9 and above):
+The escaping rules are implemented as follows:

 * Literals (integers, booleans, arrays, ...) used in the template directly as variables or filter arguments are never automatically escaped: